Alternatives to social media marketing: a proven approach that actually works

 But, instead of hustling, marketing, and promoting on social media – where I’d always felt like I was shouting into a void – I decided to try something different.

-An alternative to social media marketing
+Exploring alternatives to social media marketing

 Social media had never been a strong source of enquiries for me.
 It demanded so much time and energy, but the return on investment just wasn’t there.